Independence Hall

 👻

-Perhaps more surprisingly, the ghost of Benedict Arnold is also said to haunt Independence Hall.
-The traitorous general—America's most infamous turncoat—appears condemned to share the building with his former friend and fellow patriot Franklin, though his apparition reportedly stays far away from Ben's.
+Perhaps more surprisingly, the ghost of Benedict Arnold also haunts Independence Hall.
+The traitorous general -- America's most infamous turncoat -- appears condemned to share the building with his former friend and fellow patriot Franklin, though his ghost reportedly stays far away from Ben's.
 Some believe Arnold continues to seek revenge for his expulsion and disgrace, eternally bound to the place where he once served the cause he would later betray.

 National Park rangers have reported seeing other 18th-century spirits throughout the building, including glimpses of figures in period dress and what some claim to be Alexander Hamilton's ghost.
 Odd, musty odors appear in rooms without any known cause, and ghostly mists have been photographed in areas where no moisture should exist.